 Gingival and periodontal plastic surgery helps create both attractive and healthier gum tissues.
 And when your smile is healthier, it’s easier to maintain for years to come.

 Request a consultation with our periodontal specialist in The Woodlands today to learn more about this unique treatment approach.
-As one of the Houston area’s most experienced gum specialists, Dr. Saunders had provided advanced soft tissue therapy for over three decades.
+As one of the Houston area’s most experienced gum specialists had provided advanced soft tissue therapy for over three decades.
 Here, your smile is in great hands.

 Contact our office in The Woodlands or Conroe today to request your appointment.